Johnny Mnemonic (film): Music

+The soundtrack includes songs by various industrial, metal, electronic, and alternative bands including Stabbing Westward, Cop Shoot Cop, Helmet, Orbital, KMFDM, and God Lives Underwater.

 Release and marketing

 Simultaneous with Sony Pictures' release of the film, its soundtrack was released by Sony subsidiary Columbia Records, and the corporation's digital effects division Sony ImageWorks issued a CD-ROM videogame version for MS-DOS, Mac, and Windows 3.x.
 The Johnny Mnemonic videogame, which was developed by Evolutionary Publishing, Inc. and directed by Douglas Gayeton, offered 90 minutes of full motion video storytelling and puzzles.
 A pinball machine, also titled Johnny Mnemonic, was released.

 Sony realized early on the potential for reaching their target demographic through Internet marketing, and its new-technology division promoted the film with an online scavenger hunt offering $20,000 in prizes.
 One executive was quoted as remarking "We see the Internet as turbo-charged word-of-mouth.
 Instead of one person telling another person something good is happening, it's one person telling millions!".
 The film's website, the first official site launched by Columbia TriStar Interactive, facilitated further cross-promotion by selling Sony Signatures-issued Johnny Mnemonic merchandise such as a "hack your own brain" T-shirt and Pharmakom coffee cups.
 Screenwriter William Gibson was deployed to field questions about the videogame from fans online.
 Despite having created cyberspace, one of the core metaphors for the internet age, Gibson had never been on the Internet previously.
 The habitually reclusive novelist likened the experience to "taking a shower with a raincoat on" and "trying to do philosophy in Morse code".
 Gibson commented that the exercise seemed more like Sony testing the viability of internet marketing rather than an interactive event for their customers.